Shredmetal/olympus_discord_bot_python/readme.md

 - For those lacking dcs.log, heed the servo-skull's words on proper DCS installation.
 - If Olympus_log.txt is missing, follow the servo-skull's instructions for correct installation.
 - Declare whether the issue is resolved or persists using the provided sacred buttons.
+- Should the Olympus_log.txt bear the mark of access denial, the servo-skull shall provide sacred rites to appease the machine spirits and grant access to the holy ports.
+- Heed the wisdom of the binary-blessed parsing, for it reveals the true nature of your digital offerings and guides the path to resolution.
+- Upon successful offering of both sacred log files, the servo-skull shall present buttons of common ailments:
+  - Invoke the username/password reset rites if your access codes elude you
+  - Perform the connection unsticking ritual if Olympus refuses to establish a link
+  - Chant the incantations to banish the white screen plague should it afflict your visual feed
+  - Offer prayers for unit visibility and creation if the battlefield appears barren
+  - Seek blessings to reveal modded aircraft in your spawn list if they remain hidden
+- Select the appropriate sacred button to receive tailored guidance from the Machine God's own databanks

 ## Rites of Contribution
 To improve this holy construct is to honour the Omnissiah.
 Follow these sacred steps: